neow3j/neow3j-docs/docs/neo-n3/tutorials_and_examples/meme_governance_dapp.md

   "returntype": "Integer"
 }
 ```
-Returns the timeframe (number of blocks) to vote for a proposal.
+Returns the timeframe (number of blocks) to vote for a proposal after it was created.

 #### getMinVotesInFavor